Privacy Hub

 Legitimate interests

-The UK’s data protection law allows the use of personal data where the processing is necessary for a legitimate interest pursued by us or a third party and this interest is not outweighed by the interests, fundamental rights or freedoms of data subjects.
+The UK’s data protection laws allow the use of personal data where the processing is necessary for a legitimate interest pursued by us or a third party, and this interest is not outweighed by the interests, fundamental rights or freedoms of data subjects.
+This is known as the ‘legitimate interests’ condition for personal data processing.

 • Promoting responsible lending and helping to prevent over-indebtedness